StevenTammen/StevenTammen.github.io/pages/watches.md

    - Clutters face more
    - readability will always be higher without explicit minutes
 - The 3, 6, 9 and 12 positions (or 6, 12, 18 and 0 for 24 hour time) should be distinguished from the other hour markers, and 12/0 should be clearly distinguished from the others.
 - I advocate not marking numbers explicitly (using only 12 lines/triangles/whatever): same positions are used in distinguishing hours and minutes (so will only get used, at best, in some readings), and numbers will obscure readability in other cases.
-If you want to mark anything, it should be hours not minutes, because we read a minutes positon 23 times every day more than an hour position (at least theoretically).
+If you want to mark anything, it should be hours not minutes, because we read a minutes position 23 times every day more than an hour position (at least theoretically).
 However, see discussion of 12 and 24 hour movements below (reading a 12 hour face with 1-12 numbering as 13-0 will be confusing and unhelpful).
 - Minutes hand should be noticeably longer than hours hand.
 Hours hand should not be too short, however, but easily readable.
 - Hands/markings should have high contrast with face.
 A black face with white marking is optimal since most lume paints on white (or at least a light color).